"Sorrows and wounds are healed only when we touch them with compassion."

 Family therapy is often short term.
 Family sessions may include all family members or just those willing to participate.
 Your specific treatment plan will depend on your family's situation and goals.
 These sessions will help you learn skills to resolve family conflicts, improve communication, rebuild trust and connection.

-An increasing number of immigrant families with adolescent children can benefit from family therapy because of intergenerational conflicts specific to the adolescents’ problems/adjustments related to immigration and cultural transitions.
+An increasing number of immigrant families with children and adolescents can benefit from family therapy because of intergenerational conflicts specific to the adolescents’ problems/adjustments related to immigration and cultural transitions.
 Also, sometimes mental health stigma in certain cultures can make it difficult for families to support their adolescents with mental health concerns.
-Our therapists are culturally sensitive, flexible and acceptive of family values and beliefs when delivering family therapy.
+Our therapists are culturally sensitive, flexible and mindful of family values and beliefs when delivering family therapy.

 Family-Based Treatment for Eating Disorders